dk546/nl-grocery-aggregator/README.md

 **Empty search results:**
 - Check backend terminal logs for connector errors
-- Verify API tokens are valid (Apify token, Picnic credentials)
+- Verify API tokens are valid (Apify token for AH/Jumbo/Dirk, Picnic credentials)
 - Some retailers may require valid accounts/API access

 ## Running the API Only